pkmn/engine/src/lib/gen1/README.md

   the Pokémon already knows, PP deduction for using either the original move of the mimicked move will instead deduct PP for whichever appears at the lower move slot index and the PP will be allowed to go negative (effectively allowing for infinite PP use).
-- **Mirror Move**: Binding moves misbehave when used via Mirror Move (though Pokémon Showdown has its own weird behavior and does not implement the [partial trapping move Mirror Move glitch](https://glitchcity.wiki/Partial_trapping_move_Mirror_Move_link_battle_glitch) that exists on the cartridge).
+- **Mirror Move**: As covered above, both Substitute and Binding moves misbehave when used via Mirror Move (though Pokémon Showdown has its own weird behavior and does not implement the [partial trapping move Mirror Move glitch](https://glitchcity.wiki/Partial_trapping_move_Mirror_Move_link_battle_glitch) that exists on the cartridge).
 Additionally, Pokémon Showdown sets the last used move every turn a Pokémon is Thrashing instead of just on the turn it is actually selected meaning Mirror Move will sometimes successfully mirror a Thrashing move when it should fail.
 Finally, if Mirror Move copies Struggle it should not deduct PP but on Pokémon Showdown it does.
-- **Metronome**: In addition to the issues with binding moves, Metronome and Mirror Move cannot mutually call each other more than 3 times in a row without causing the Pokémon Showdown simulator to crash due to defensive safety checks that do not exist on the cartridge.
+- **Metronome**: In addition to the issues with binding moves and Substitute, Metronome and Mirror Move cannot mutually call each other more than 3 times in a row without causing the Pokémon Showdown simulator to crash due to defensive safety checks that do not exist on the cartridge.
 - **Transform**: Transform screws up the effect of Disable, because on Pokémon Showdown, Disable prevents moves of a given *name* from being used (e.g. "Water Gun") as opposed to moves in a specific *slot* (e.g. the 2nd move slot), and a Pokémon's moves can change after Transform (this